-Addressing SDG 8: Helping Automotive Businesses Tackle Modern Slavery
+Addressing UN Sustainable Development Goal 8: Helping Automotive Businesses Tackle Modern Slavery

 Poverty, inequality, discrimination and poor labor practices still plague the global business community.
 Roughly half of the world lives on just two dollars a day and 60 percent hold no employment contract.
 According to SDG Compass, 212 million people will be unemployed by next year, which means, to keep up with the growing working age population, the world needs to create 600 million jobs by 2023.